ytiurin/hyphen/README.md

 ```

 It is part of the [CSS Text Level 3](https://drafts.csswg.org/css-text-3/#hyphens-property) specification.
 The browser compatibility list can be found on the [related MDN page](https://developer.mozilla.org/en-US/docs/Web/CSS/hyphens).

+## DEPRECATED

+- Option `debug` will be deprecated in further versions